janikvonrotz/awesome-powershell/readme.md

 - [AzureDevOps](https://github.com/mehmetseckin/azuredevops-powershell) - A PowerShell module to interact with the Azure DevOps REST API.
 - [vsteam](https://github.com/DarqueWarrior/vsteam) - A comprehensive PowerShell module for accessing TFS and VSTS.
 - [AzurePipelinesPS](https://github.com/Dejulia489/AzurePipelinesPS) - A PowerShell module that makes interfacing with Azure Pipelines a little easier.
+- [AzureDevOpsPowerShell](https://github.com/rfennell/AzureDevOpsPowershell) - A selection of PowerShell scripts that make use of the Azure DevOps (TFS/VSTS) APIs.

 ## Blogs